-If there was ever a case of writer’s block (it’s so bad that when I write block my fingers are writing blog instead) this would be it.
+If there was ever a case of writer’s block (it’s so bad that when I write block my fingers are writing a blog instead) this would be it.
 No, inspiration.
 No, motivation.

 It sounds like I am complaining.
-If I really wanted something to complain about, I’d talk about Pentatonix (inside joke for anyone who knows me personally knows I can’t STAND the group) or the amount of leaves that I had to rake over the last month.
+If I really wanted something to complain about, I’d talk about Pentatonix (inside joke for anyone who knows me personally knows I can’t STAND the group) or the number of leaves that I had to rake over the last month.